How Traffickers Prey on America’s Youth: Jaco Booyens

 It's why the gladiator games went on while policy and legislation was passed.

-It's numbed the people and blind the people to one thing while we do something else.
+It's numb the people and blind the people to one thing while we do something else.

-The trafficking of persons of children at that level, for what we would call the elites, or what you would see the high-profile cases in our country, is literally children or a means to an end for them to gain power to either coerce or corrupt an individual,
+The trafficking of persons of children at that level, for what we would call the elites, or what you would see the high-profile cases in our country, is literally children are a means to an end for them to gain power, to either coerce or corrupt an individual, compromise an individual,

-compromise an individual, supply to a demand of a fetish or a sick desire to have sex with children.
+supply to a demand of a fetish or a sick desire to have sex with them.

 It's a very different mindset.